Adele H. Stamp Student Union: Technology

 The Stamp also offers computer, web, and audio visual support.
 The technology services department provides support for the many departments at the Stamp.
 They also provide web hosting and web access to different student organizations.
 The technology services also provide audio visual support to student events in Stamp.
 These services include podcasting, media presentations, panel discussions, video editing and spam filters, conferencing, concerts, and more.

 Other services

-The ground floor of Stamp has both a branch of Capital One Bank and a State Employees Credit Union (SECU) ATM.
+The ground floor of Stamp has a State Employees Credit Union (SECU) ATM.
 Design and Copy Services provides copy and production services, and legal aid offices for both undergraduate and graduate students are present.
 The Student Organization Resource Center is located in the Student Involvement Suite on the first floor and is the center of student club life and resources.